Press Enter to search or ESC to close

 Also, provide some idea of what the job entails and general information about the company, its sales volume and plans.

-Always Follow up with the Applicant
+Always Follow Up With The Applicant

 Provide your business card during the interview and invite a call in the event of additional questions.
 Then, once the final decision is reached, call and convey the news.
 Anyone who comes in for an interview deserves a telephone call.
 Send a letter to the applicants you did not interview.